newchuyalong/libgdx-learning/Using-libgdx-with-Scala.md

 ## Managing your project

-Update to the lastest libraries:
+Update to the latest libraries:

     $ sbt
     > update